DhruvGovani/DGNetworkingServices/README.md

     DGNetworkingServices.main.downloadFile(Service: NetworkURL, fileName: String, Extension: String, headers: [String : String]?, completion: <(Result<URL, NError>) -> Void>)

-The Only Difference the Call is have here is `completion`.
+The Only Difference the Call has here is `completion`.

 **completion** :

   - This Will Have two cases

-      - Success : if Request is successful file will be downloaded and stored to an temporary location and that `URL` will return. in the handler.
+      - Success: if the Request is successful file will be downloaded and stored in a temporary location and that `URL` will return. in the handler.

-      - Faliure : if Request is failed returns Error in `NEError` use the `objectOfError.rawValue`  to get the message behind error.
+      - Faliure: if Request is failed returns Error in `NEError` use the `objectOfError.rawValue`  to get the message behind the error.

-**Note** : Download File function will check for the file first before downloading it, so if there is a file available at the location closure will simply return the location of that file and the download call won't made.
+**Note**: Download File function will check for the file first before downloading it, so if there is a file available at the location closure will simply return the location of that file and the download call won't be made.

 ### 4. Upload File

-This function allows you to upload the file in background.
+This function allows you to upload the file in the background.

     DGNetworkingServices.main.UploadFile(Service: NetworkURL, HttpMethod: httpMethod, fileUrl: URL, parameters: [String : Any]?, headers: [String : String]?, ResponseHandler: (Result<([String : Any], Data), NError>) -> Void)

 the only Different Parameter here is fileUrl

-**fileUrl** : Provide the URL of your file and the function will automatically extracts the data and uploads it to the server in background.
+**fileUrl**: Provide the URL of your file and the function will automatically extract the data and uploads it to the server in the background.

 ### 5. Call Progress Observation

-We all wanted to show the users that how much their process of Uplink and Downlink is done. **DGNetworkingServices** the Easiest way to get the **fraction** of the data **sent** or **received** via the **API** as a `Double` Value.
+We all wanted to show the users how much their process of Uplink and Downlink is done. **DGNetworkingServices** the Easiest way to get the **fraction** of the data **sent** or **received** via the **API** as a `Double` Value.

 ##### USAGE